-According to Kabbalists and to the Ari’s writings, on the first half of Hoshana Raba’s night the Seal is being created.
-In order to improve it we can read the whole book of Deuteronomy, also known as Mishne Torah.
+According to Kabbalists and to the Ari’s writings, on the first half of Hoshana Rabah’s night the Seal is being created.
+In order to improve it we can read the whole book of Deuteronomy, also known as Mishneh Torah.
 The five books of the Torah are a conduit designed to connect the spiritual world (Sefirat Zeir Anpin) with the physical world (Sefirat Malkhut).
 Each book draws energy from a different Sefira.
-Deuteronomy seals and includes all of the Torah and that why it is also called Mishne (=Secondary, Repetition) Torah.
-However, the secret, so say the Ari, is in our intentions during the reading of it.
-Without the right intention and a suitable meditation, everything is being done that evening will be in vain.
-If one shall not go back in time to the moment he failed and darkness was created in his life, and if did has not change his free will, than he has not changed his consciousness, which is actually the essence of the Teshuva (penitence).
-It is not only about remorse and asking for forgiveness, it is also about knowing that if in the future we arrive at similar circumstances in which our selfishness, insensitivity or greed will appear we will be able to transform it into sharing.
+Deuteronomy seals and includes all of the Torah and that’s why it is also called Mishneh (=Secondary, Repetition) Torah.
+However, the secret, so says the Ari, is in our intentions during the reading of it.
+Without the right intention and a suitable meditation, everything done that evening will be in vain.
+If we do not go back in time to the moments we failed and invited darkness to our lives and everse this moment, than, we did not change our consciousness and our heart, which is actually the essence of the Teshuvah (penitence).
+It is not only about remorse and asking for forgiveness, it is also about knowing that if in the future we arrive at similar circumstances in which our evil inclination, selfishness, fear or greed will appear we will be able to transform it into sweet light.
 Having such transformation means going back in time to the moment before we hurt ourselves and others and that allows us to fix/correct our soul and actually change our verdict.

 The Ari explains (“Shaar HaKavanot”) that when we read the book of Deuteronomy we should intend to seal the Malkhut (will be explained below).
-On Yom Kipur we enter the life storage of the universe; this allows us to draw blessings and abundance into our lives and erase all pain and hindrance from the source, meaning changing our fate, our life script.
-On Hoshana Raba we are given the final verdict regarding our life and livelihood.
-On Yom Kipur our verdict is given, however, on Hoshana Raba our verdict is being read to the angels who are going to carry it out.
-The main aspect of the judgment is done on the Hoshana Raba’s eve till midnight.
+On Yom Kipur we enter the life storage of the universe; this allows us to draw blessings and abundance into our lives and erase all pain and hindrance from the source, meaning, changing our fate, our life script.
+On Hoshana Rabah we are given the final verdict regarding our life and livelihood.
+On Yom Kipur our verdict is given, however, on Hoshana Rabah our verdict is being read to the angels who are going to carry it out.
+The main aspect of the judgment is done on the Hoshana Rabah’s eve till midnight.

 The Checking of the Shadow

 According to Kabbalah there is no verdict that could not be changed.
-By doing self examination and real penitence we could change our verdict on Hoshana Raba.
+By doing self examination and real Teshuvah we could change our verdict on Hoshana Rabah.

-The Seven Hakafot (encirclements) on Hoshana Raba’s Morning
+The Seven Hakafot (encirclements) on Hoshana Rabah’s Morning

 After studying all night it is time for the final prayer of Sukkot.
-It is the last time we bless on and shake the four species, and after doing so we surround the synagogue for seven times in order to finish drawing our Surrounding Light for the year to come.
-These circles gave Hoshana Raba its name.
-On each day of Sukkot we sing “Hosha Na” (save us) when we encircle the synagogue.
+It is the last time we bless on and shake the Lulav, Etrog etc. (Arba’at HaMinim, the four species), and after doing so we surround the synagogue for seven times in order to finish drawing our Surrounding Light for the year to come.
+These circles gave Hoshana Rabah its name.
+On each day of Sukkot we sing “Hosha’ Na” (save us) when we encircle the synagogue.
 Repeating it seven times on the seventh day is in order to correct the Malkhut (Sefirat Malkhut is the vessel, the executor of every spiritual level) of every day of Sukkot, and that is why there are seven encirclements, one for each day of Sukkot.
-The Tikun (correction) is being made by the spiritual lights that we draw into Malkhut by the four species during the encirclements of Hoshana Raba.
+The Tikun (correction) is being made by the spiritual lights that we draw into Malkhut by Arba’at HaMinim (the four species) during the encirclements of Hoshana Rabah.